Guide to Truck Loans

 Register online with Fundbox and provide your personal as well as business details.

-Connect your accounting software or bank account to Fundbox.
+Choose to connect your accounting software and bank account or just your bank account by itself.
 We use this information to analyze your business performance.

 Our software reviews your business’s history of transactions to determine whether you qualify for funding.